 What is crypto sports betting?

 As the name implies, crypto sports betting is the ability for a bettor to place a wager on the outcome of a sporting event using cryptocurrency.
-Like traditional sportsbooks, crypto sports betting and crypto sportsbooks allow players to wager on the same events that a traditional sportsbook would, but instead of gambling in fiat currency like dollars, euros, or pounds, the player wagers in cryptocurrencies such as Bitcoin, Litecoin, Ethereum, and even Dogecoin.
+Like traditional sportsbooks, crypto sportsbooks allow players to wager on the same events that a traditional sportsbook would, but instead of gambling in fiat currency like dollars, euros, or pounds, the player wagers in cryptocurrencies such as Bitcoin, Litecoin, Ethereum, and even Dogecoin.

 Some examples of sports betting events that could be wagered on using cryptocurrency include the outcomes of a game, parlays that group multiple event outcomes together, and even live-betting or in-play betting during games and matches.